 Planning Links

-Full text of bills, the state Constitution, legislators' pictures and biographies.
-Committee membership, legislative calendars, session digests, district maps.
+Full text of bills, the state Constitution, legislators' pictures, and biographies.
+Committee membership, legislative calendars, session digests, and district maps.
 There's even a kids' page and an online tour of the Statehouse.

 Our PlannersWeb site will provide you with articles and postings on a wide range of planning issues, as well as a focus on how citizen planners — especially members of planning commissions and boards — can work most effectively.
 Take a few minutes to browse through our Menu choices above and you’ll start to get a sense of the depth and diversity of information now at your fingertips.